Chinese irredentism: Background

 In Chinese political theory, relations between foreign states were governed by the tributary system.
 Since the Emperor of China held the Mandate of Heaven, his rule was universal and extended to all under Heaven.
-Sometimes neighboring states were actual protectorates or vassal states over which Chinese dynasties exerted large amount of influence, while in other cases foreign states merely acknowledged China's nominal suzerainty in order to gain access to Chinese trade, which took place through the tributary system.
+Sometimes neighboring states were actual protectorates or vassal states over which Chinese dynasties exerted a large amount of influence, while in other cases foreign states merely acknowledged China's nominal suzerainty in order to gain access to Chinese trade, which took place through the tributary system.